usnistgov/REFPROP-wrappers/wrappers/Excel/README.md

     Private Const FluidsDirectory As String = "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/refprop/FLUIDS/"
     Private Const MixturesDirectory As String = "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/refprop/MIXTURES/"
     ```
-    Replace all occurances of "REFPRP64.DLL" with
+    Replace all occurrences of "REFPRP64.DLL" with

     "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/refprop/librefprop.dylib"

-    Replace all occurances of "$USER" with your username
+    Replace all occurrences of "$USER" with your username

 9. Save and all REFPROP functions should be accessible in Excel